jimbn/Only_Friends/README.md

   🧪
   Instructions for testing this application:

-  project can be tested with user input
+  This projects' functionality  can be tested with user input.

   ## Questions
   🤔❓❓